OteyHaroldGitDataScientistUTA/IDS2024S/quiz/5/README.md

 **6.**  Ordered- Temperatures of the day by time Unordered- Colors, types of animals, or food.
 **7.**  Polar Graphs
 **8.**  1.
 Color to represent data values, 2. diverging color scale, 3. accent color scales, and 4.
 Color as a tool to highlight.
-**9.**  It adds to the value of the graph and it is pointless and too confusing.
+**9.**  It adds to the value of the graph and it is just too confusing.
 **10.**
 **11.**  Color is categorical and unordered.
 **12.**